$560 | 10 Weeks

 We pay special attention to voice, for those working to create a narrator compelling enough to carry a full-length book, and “large” enough to hold the story.
 We’ll illuminate this complex aspect of writing memoir and autobiographical fiction.

 Our work together will always be challenging, and the atmosphere, always supportive.
+You will find that this class environment draws the work out of you—the writing explorations are remarkably generative.
 Expect to take some great steps in the process of writing story, from opening and revealing the work, to developing and crystallizing it, through creative exploration that uses the truth of your experience.

 Recommended – not required – Texts